top of page

 The Home Front

 In the fire fight, when bullets tear the air, we know without words: if I do not make it home, my brothers and sisters will guard my children's SIX.
-MCWE 2026 - We’re your six.
+At MCWE 2026 - We’re your six.

-The code is not carried by soldiers alone.
+The Code is not carried by soldiers alone.
 It is lived every day at home.

 Military Spouses are not dependents.
 They are partners.
 While their loved ones fight on one front, they hold the line on another.